 Channel Black is a storytelling and media training program that develops the strategy, intervention, and spokesperson skills of social movement leaders.
 We celebrate and uplift the voices of a broad and diverse array of people, activists, and advocates.
 These voices and experiences inspire a fair and just democracy, as well as an unobstructed national dialogue about anti-Blackness and anti-Brownness, transphobia, and racism.

 The work of Channel Black is crucial to building trust with the new American electorate.
-To have a fair discussion among more of us, we have to highlight the voices of a diverse, and often under-heard, population.
-Besieged by a landscape in which “fake news” and “alternative facts” have fomented suspicion and willful ignorance among a large sector of our population, we are aiming to back up our work with thoughtfulness and critical attention to the true forces that keep us divided.
+Besieged by a landscape in which “fake news” and “alternative facts” have fomented suspicion and willful ignorance, we aim to back up our work with thoughtfulness and critical attention to the actual forces that keep us divided.